Term Work, Tests, and Final Exams

 No essay, test, examination etc. in the marking scheme may be assigned a weight of more than 80% of the course mark.
 This limit does not apply when an instructor makes an accommodation at a student's request to take into account assessments missed for legitimate, documented reasons.

-After the methods of evaluation and their relative weight have been made known by the last date to enrol in the course, the instructor may not change it or the relative weight of assessments without the consent of a simple majority of students attending the class, provided the vote is announced no later than in the previous class.
+After the methods of evaluation and their relative weight have been made known by the last date to enrol in the course, the instructor may not change them or the relative weight of assessments without the consent of a simple majority of students attending the class, provided the vote is announced no later than in the previous class.
+For online asynchronous courses, with advance notice, a vote may be held online; a simple majority of students who voted is needed as evidence of consent.
 Any changes must be reported to the division or the academic unit.
 The only exception to this is in the case of the declaration of a disruption.
 Please see the University’s Policy on Academic Continuity.

 In the event that this policy has not been followed, a student should contact their College Registrar's office or the relevant academic unit.